 Each device on the network must have a unique Ethernet media access controller (MAC) address.
-The NET+Works development board comes preconfigured with a factory-set MAC address.
-The board's Ethernet MAC address is printed on a sticker on the board.
+The NET+Works development board comes preconfigured with a factory-set MAC address that is printed on a sticker on the board.

 The MAC address can be lost if NVRAM is corrupted by an application under test.
-In such a case, you must restore the MAC address to ensure that the board can communicate over the network.
+In such a case, you must restore the MAC address to make sure that the board can communicate over the network.
 The development board ships with an application written in flash ROM that you can use to restore the MAC address.
 From the debugger, you also can use any sample application built with the configuration dialog enabled.

-► To restore a board's original Ethernet MAC address:
+To restore a board's original Ethernet MAC address: